Broly498/cpe649/README.md

  * multithreaded_test.sh
     * Runs the sentinel2-cloud detector tests that were exported using the Jupyter notebook.
     * This script spawns four tests and launches them on their own unique core.
+ * killImgGenAndFtpPythonProcesses.sh
+    * Kills all Python processes (The Network Encryption, Network Compression, and Network Cloud Discrimination are all Python processes).
  * runImgGenAndFtpWithPiHat.sh
     * Launches a full image generation experiment.
     * The script performs the following: